drud/quicksprint/DRUPAL_SPRINTUSER_README.md

 # Drupal Contribution Package

-This directory contains tools to get you started contributing to Drupal:
+This package contains tools to get you started contributing to Drupal:

 * Drupal, already cloned with git
-* Docker CE
+* Docker Desktop for Mac or Windows
 * DDEV-Local (ddev) development environment
 * Additional tools including git for Windows

 ## Prerequisites

 * A computer with 6gb memory or greater.
-* Windows 7 or higher, MacOS Sierra or higher or a recent/stable Linux distribution.
+* Windows 7 or higher, MacOS High Sierra or higher or a recent/stable Linux distribution.
 * A robust code editor such as Visual Studio Code, Atom, PhpStorm or Netbeans (this may be provided as part of this package).

 **⚠️ If your computer does not match a requirement, try the [Drupal quick-start](https://www.drupal.org/docs/8/install/quick-start-launch-a-local-demo-version-of-drupal-8-using-4-brief-steps)**!
 Now skip the steps below.